 - It reduces the complexity among the three components

-- All the logical aspects of the MVC can be controlled together.
+- We can control all the logical aspects of the MVC together.

 - Provides low coupling among Models, View, and Controller.

 - It provides Support for Test-Driven Development.

 - Models with multiple views can be complex.